Personal profile

 Biography

-Danusha Jayawardana is a Research Fellow at the Centre for Health Economics, Monash University.
+Danusha Jayawardana is a Research Fellow at the Centre for Health Economics, Monash Business School.
+Her broad research interests are in the economics of child and adolescent development and the economics of mental health.

 Danusha received her PhD in Economics from the University of Adelaide in 2020 and was awarded the Dean’s Commendation for Doctoral Thesis Excellence.
 Prior to joining Monash, Danusha was a Postdoctoral Research Fellow at the University of Queensland.